chooseadb/Data-Modeling-Course/announcement/announcement.md

 This course is designed for anyone who wants to learn how to model data for a database, especially all the research technology professionals.
 No prior experience with database design is required, but a basic understanding of programming concepts will be helpful.

-We will provide a dataset for the course, which will be used throughout the sessions.
+We will provide a case study and dataset for the course, which will be used throughout the sessions.
 Participants will learn how to analyze the dataset, identify key entities, and design a database schema that meets the requirements of the data.
 You are welcome to bring your own dataset if you prefer, but it is not required.
-If you choose to bring your own dataset, please ensure it is in a structured format (e.g., CSV, JSON) that can be easily imported into a database system and please send us a copy of your dataset at least one week before the course starts so we can prepare accordingly.
+If you choose to bring your own dataset, please ensure it is in flat structured format (i.e., CSV) that can be easily imported into a database system and please send us a copy of your dataset at least one week before the course starts so we can prepare accordingly.

 The course will run on three sessions, each lasting 2 hours in the following schedule:
 - **Session 1**: Introduction to Database Modeling (Date: 29 July 2025 from 9:00 am to 11:00 am)